On This Day in History: October 4

 - Thirty Years' War: The Swedish Army defeats the armies of Saxony and the Holy Roman Empire at the Battle of Wittstock.

-- Governor Gonzalo Méndez de Canço begins to suppress a native uprising against his rule in what is now Georgia.
+- Governor Gonzalo Méndez de Canço begins to suppress a native uprising against his rule in what is now the state of Georgia.

 - The Gregorian Calendar is introduced by Pope Gregory XIII.